modularml/mojo/docs/manual/packages.md

 ---

-Mojo provides a packaging system that allows you to organize and compile code libraries into importables files.
+Mojo provides a packaging system that allows you to organize and compile code libraries into importable files.
 This page introduces the necessary concepts about how to organize your code into modules and packages (which is a lot like Python), and shows you how to create a packaged binary with the [`mojo package`](/mojo/cli/package.html) command.